ivanskodje-godotengine/Castle-Baloneybeard/README.md

 Game concept and design was based on the design of Chip's Challenge.

 #### Download
 You can find the game on [Tybobobo's GameJolt page](http://gamejolt.com/@Tybobobo), and the entry itself can be found on [Tybobobo's itch.io page](https://tybobobo.itch.io).

 #### Extra Thanks
-Extra thanks to YeOldeDM for providing the amazing artwork and backstory.
+Extra thanks to YeOldeDM for providing the amazing artwork and backstory, and Ozzed for providing the game music.

 ## License
 Castle Baloneybeard - A puzzle game
-Copyright (C) 2016 Ivan P. Skodje, YeOldeDM
+Copyright (C) 2020 Ivan P. Skodje, YeOldeDM

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by